 Gratitude may have positive health effects by decreasing inflammation.
 One study found that depression can cause structural changes in the same area of the brain that’s activated when experiencing gratitude.
 The book doesn’t suggest that gratitude is the psychological cure for depression, though.
 The authors explain that “Practicing gratitude magnifies positive feelings more than it reduces negative feelings.”
 That sounds quite reasonable.

-Studies were discussed that have shown that gratitude improves commitment to a significant other, and also commitment to working on the relationship.
+Studies were discussed that have shown that gratitude improves commitment to a significant other, as well as commitment to working on the relationship.
 The book also said that “gratitude thrives on specificity, so it’s best to be specific when expressing gratitude for something that someone has done.
 If one partner is contributing a lot more work around the home, the other partner is likely to start to expect it, and then they’re less likely to experience gratitude for the partner’s contribution.

 The last few chapters were based on interviews with Buddhist author Jack Kornfield, comedian W. Kamau Bell, and others.

 There was definitely some interesting information in this book.
 Overall, though, it was packed with a lot of information and research findings, and I found it a bit much.
 Then again, I was struggling with depression-related concentration problems while reading it.
 I think it would make a good book for anyone who was looking to gain a deeper understanding of gratitude and the science behind it.